mateuszskrobek/gitlab-migrator/README.md

         specifies the path to a CSV file describing projects to migrate (incompatible with -gitlab-project and -github-repo) -rename-master-to-main
-        rename master branch to main and update pull requests
+        rename master branch to main and update pull requests -usermap string
+       CSV file with gitlab,github username pairs.
+Used to map GitLab usernames to GitHub usernames for PR and comment authorship.
+If a GitLab user is not found, the mapping is checked before falling back to a "ghost" user.
+Example CSV:

+       gitlabuser1,githubuser1
+       gitlabuser2,githubuser2
 ```

 Use the `-github-user` argument to specify the GitHub username for whom the authentication token was issued (mandatory).
 You can also specify this with the `GITHUB_USER` environment variable.